Rdex for Java

 Rdex Java is available for Rdex support on Mac and Linux (Windows too if you prefer).
 The feature set and user interface is similar to Rdex 1.5.
 All Rdex file formats, ASCII, UTF-8 and AES-128 are supported.

-Unzip the file to a reasonable location on your machine and run Rdex.jar.
+Unzip the file, move the folder to a reasonable location on your machine and run Rdex.jar.
 There is a readme file with installation instructions for Windows, Mac and Linux.
 I have tested Rdex Java on Win XP, Win 7, Win 10, OS X 10.11.4 and Linux Ubuntu 14.04 and RHEL 5.

-To create a new card, click on the "New" button, press <Ctrl+N>, or select "Card/New Card" from the menu.
+To create a new card, click on the "New" button, press <Ctrl+N> (use ⌘ instead of Ctrl for all shortcuts on the Mac), or select "Card/New Card" from the menu.
 Just copy <Ctrl+C> and paste <Ctrl+V> text into the card.
 If you want to make the "List View" function meaningful, use the first line of the card as a title.

-To find a card, type a string in the Search box and press <Enter>.
-Search strings are not case sensitive.
+To find a card, type the text you want to search for into the Search box and press <Enter>.
+Search text is not case sensitive.
 Press <Enter> again to find the next occurrence or <Shift-Enter> to find the previous one.
-If the search string is blank, you simply jump to the next (or previous) card.
+If the Search box is empty, you simply jump to the next (or previous) card.
+You can also search for the next occurrence of some text by selecting it with the mouse and pressing <Ctrl+F>.

-"Card/List View" or <Alt+Enter> will list the first line of all cards containing the search string.
+"Card/List View", <Alt+Enter> or <Ctrl+Enter> will list the first line of all cards containing the text in the Search box.
 "Card/List All Cards", <Ctrl+L> or the clipboard button will list the first line of all cards.
-Select the desired card by clicking on it.
+Select the desired card by clicking on it or use the arrow keys and press <Enter>.
+"Card/Copy List" or <Ctrl+Shift+L> will copy the list to the system clipboard.

 Wildcards can be used in a search.
 A single "?" matches any single character, two "??"s will match any two characters and so on.
 A "*" matches zero or more occurrences of any character up to a limit of 50 characters. "**" will double the limit to 100 characters and so on.
 (To seach for a literal "?" or "*" use "\?" or "\*" and use "\\" to mach a literal "\".)